weblate/cartero/README.md

 While this application is not official and at the moment is not affiliated with GNOME, you are expected to follow the [GNOME Code of Conduct][coc] when interacting with this repository.

+### Contributing with translations

+Do you want to use Cartero in your language?
+We are using [Weblate][weblate] to coordinate and translate comfortably this project using a web interface.
+Make an account and start proposing strings and they will be added to the application.
+That will also entitle you as a contributor!

+### Contributing with feedback

+Cartero is still getting new features, and hopes to be as useful as it can be.
+Found a bug or something is wrong?
+Report it.
+An use case you are missing?
+Report it.
+Show us how you integrate Cartero on your workflow so that we can build our diverse list of use cases.

 ## Licenses